merovex-archival/merovex.github.io/_posts/2015-06-28-a-geekier-side-of-me-and-pmwiki.markdown

   license: CC BY 2.0
   caption: Screenshot of PmWiki.org
 layout: post
-title: "A Geekier Side of Me and PmWiki"
+title: A Geekier Side of Me and PmWiki
 created_at: 2015-01-19 06:11
 modified_at: 2015-06-28 06:58
 date: 2015-06-28 06:58